open-telemetry/oteps/text/0143-versioning-and-stability.md

 Public portions of contrib packages (constructors, configuration, interfaces) must remain backwards compatible.
 ABI compatibility for contrib packages may be offered on a language by language basis.

-Telemetry produced by contrib instrumentation must also remain stable and backwards compatible, to avoid breaking alerts and dashboard.
+Telemetry produced by contrib instrumentation must also remain stable and backwards compatible, to avoid breaking alerts and dashboards.
 This means that existing data may not be mutated or removed without a major version bump.
 Additional data may be added.
 This applies to spans, metrics, resources, attributes, events, and any other data types that OpenTelemetry emits.

 ### Deprecation